 2. Neptune Beach

-The beautiful Neptune beach is sandwiched between the Jacksonville and Atlantic strands.
+The beautiful Neptune beach is sandwiched between the Jacksonville and Atlantic beaches.
 Technically its own small beachfront community, this lovely spot is a member of the Jacksonville Beaches Community and although small, it's one of the top beaches in Jacksonville.

 3. Atlantic Beach